-12 A91099 - St Vincent's Health Australia Limited authorisation dated 29 January 2009.
+&lt;sup>14 A91099 - St Vincent's Health Australia Limited authorisation dated 29 January 2009.

-- 4.7.
-The ACCC has previously considered that there are factors which impact the ability of health funds to adopt a wholly national approach to their businesses.
-Such factors include: - risk equalisation liabilities which are calculated on a state/territory basis - varying costs of medical specialist services per state - varying costs of private hospital services per state - distinctly different market share of private health insurance providers in each state/territory - difficulties private health insurance providers have in gaining significant market - share of customers outside their 'home' states - the tendency for a state-based approach to marketing by private health insurance providers, and - the use by some private health insurance providers of different brand names in different states.13 - 4.8.
+- share of customers outside their 'home' states - the tendency for a state-based approach to marketing by private health insurance providers, and - the use by some private health insurance providers of different brand names in different states. - 4.8.
 Therefore, for the purpose of assessing these applications for authorisation the ACCC considers the relevant area of competition to be the state markets for the acquisition of private hospital services by Funding Organisations (referred to as the hospital services market).
 This is consistent with the ACCC's assessment of previous SVHA applications for authorisation.